 support.[yourcompany].com) at the subdomain for your OnDemand instance (

-- The steps for this process will vary, depending on your host, but the new CName record should look similar to the following:
+- The steps for this process will vary, depending on your host, but the new CName record should have the same format as the following:

 - Record Name: